Saidur07/fibix-client/README.md

 In the website, you can see:

-- Home Page : The page the brief description about Fibix
+- Home Page : The page the brief description about Fibix.

 - Products : Here you will find the products of Fibix manufacturer.

-- Services : Here you can see the services of Fibix.
+- Blogs : Here you can see the services of Fibix.

 - Login Page : You can login with your Email and password , Google , Github or Facebook